 Today, the leading world producer of cashews is Vietnam.
 Vietnam provides the ideal growing conditions for the cashew plant.
 Cashew farming has helped Vietnam to recover economically following the Vietnam war, which ended less than 50 years ago.
 The land used for cashew farming today still bears scars from the conflict, with cashew trees growing in and around craters left by explosives.
 Another effect the war has had on Vietnamese culture is that it is now customary for women to bear the brunt of the responsibility of earning money to support the family while men stay home to take care of the children.

-Organic cashew farms in Vietnam that are steadfast in adhering to organic and sustainable farming practices.
-Organic, fair-trade cashew farming in Vietnam, outside of harvest season, is relatively low maintenance requiring minimal agricultural inputs which make it an attractive job path for working mothers in Vietnam because it affords them more time with their families.
+Organic cashew farms in Vietnam are steadfast in adhering to organic and sustainable farming practices.
+Organic, fair-trade cashew farming in Vietnam, outside of harvest season, is relatively low maintenance requiring minimal agricultural inputs which makes it an attractive job path for working mothers in Vietnam because it affords them more time with their families.
 Some women even bring their young children to the orchard with them.
 The pace is relaxed and the workers chat easily with one another as they sweep the orchard to make it easier to harvest the cashews when they eventually drop.
-This laid back feel of farming is reminiscent of grape farms in Sonoma County, California.
+This laid-back feel of farming is reminiscent of grape farms in Sonoma County, California.

 Generally, eating any nut is considered healthy as they are whole foods that are minimally processed.
 There are a number of health benefits of eating cashews in particular.

 Cashews have low calorie and sugar content.
 In addition to being high in antioxidants and fiber, cashews are also high in unsaturated fats, which are considered the “good” fat that the body needs to function.
 An ounce of cashews provides the following vitamins and minerals in recommended Daily Value percentages: